josebailo/test_be-mars-rover_josebailo_2022-05-12/README.md

 At the beginning my idea was to have more features like a new simulator mode with a form to build the instructions instead of writting them in plain text, or a command console to run the simulation on the terminal.
 But again due to the lack of time I didn't add them.

 Also I would have liked to add e2e tests.

+And the docker image, if I would had more time I would used a custom docker-composer file instead of using Sail.
+Right now there are some services in the docker that are not used.